-The Write Protect (/WP) pin can be used to prevent the Status Register from being written.
+The Write Protect (WP) pin can be used to prevent the Status Register from being written.
 Used in conjunction with the Status Register's Block Protect (CMP, SEC, TB, BP2, BP1 and BP0) bits and Status Register Protect (SRP) bits, a portion as small as a 4KB sector or the entire memory array can be hardware protected.
-The /WP pin is active low.
-When the QE bit of Status Register-2 is set for Quad I/O, the /WP pin function is not available since this pin is used for IO2.
-See Figure 1a-c for the pin configuration of Quad I/O operation.
+The MP pin is active low.